samAd0san/cgc-react/README.md

 # ProductDetail
 - On Clicking to the image of a particular product it should show the details of the product.

+# Function Migration
+- <b>Hooks</b> in React are functions that enable functional components to use state, lifecycle methods, and other React features without writing a class.
+- Hooks => useState(), useEffect(), useParam().